The imposture of Kopi Luwak, the most expensive coffee in the world

 16 January 2018

 In Indonesia and, of course, Bali in particular, you will very often have the opportunity to taste a “Kopi Luwak” (“civet coffee”).
-This particular coffee is prepared from coffee beans that are ingested by the civet and which, after their passage through the animal’s digestive system, are expelled in their excrements!
+This specific coffee prepared from coffee beans that are ingested by the civet and which, after their passage through the animal’s digestive system, are expelled in their excrements!

-Originally, “Coffee Luwak” was made from the excrements of wild civets roaming freely in coffee plantations.
+Originally, "Coffee Luwak" was made from the excrements of wild civets roaming freely in coffee plantations.
 However, due to the financial interest generated by the marketing of this coffee, producers have taken to capturing these wild animals and settling them on farms, where they are locked in cages and subjected to unbearable living conditions.
 In the interest of mass production, the captive civets are exclusively fed coffee beans.
 They no longer choose the best grains, a selection process that is of paramount importance since the grains ingested by the civets determine the quality of the coffee produced.
-These animals become slaves of the coffee industry, being able to feed only on coffee beans, which are certainly not their natural main food group.
-Enclosed in tiny cages, their only activity consists in eating coffee and defecating.
-Their conditions in terms of captivity and food intake render them utterly stressed and alienated after only a few days.
+These animals become slaves of the coffee industry, being able to feed only on coffee beans, which are certainly not their natural leading food group.
+Enclosed in tiny cages, Luwak's only activity consists of eating coffee and defecating.
+Their conditions in terms of captivity and food intake, render them utterly stressed and alienated after only a few days.

 Text by Pierrick Bigot